 Relevant authorities, including health centres and forensic services, should determine a child's age using the least invasive and intrusive methods available.
 Examination of sexual maturity should be prohibited, and medical procedures such as examining dental and wrist-bone X-rays should be used only as a last resort.
-These methods have a two to three-year margin of error and are considered ill-suited as a way to settle many age disputes.
-Any age assessment should be undertaken in a safe setting using scientific criteria, taking into consideration psychological maturity, gender, cultural, cognitive and behavioural factors.

-The SRSG on Violence against Children cooperates with the Council of Europe's Drafting Group of Experts on Children's Rights and Safeguards in the context of migration, which has been developing standards on guardianship and age assessments.
+These methods have a two to three-year margin of error and are considered ill-suited as a way to settle many age disputes.87 Any age assessment should be undertaken in a safe setting using scientific criteria, taking into consideration psychological maturity, gender, cultural, cognitive and behavioural factors.88 migration, which has been developing standards on guardianship and age assessments.
 This Group has found that age assessments are routinely carried out without respect for the dignity and rights of the child, and contrary to a number of safeguards, including the principle of last resort.
 They may even take place when available documentation is consistent with the age claimed by the child.
 Essential safeguards should, therefore, be observed before, during and after age assessment.
 Box 11 sets out an example of regional guidelines on the identification and protection of migrant children.